 Members of the Department of Atmospheric and Environmental Sciences are funded externally by agencies such as the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), the Office for Naval Research (ONR), the National Oceanic and Atmospheric Administration (NOAA), the Air Force Office for Science Research (AFOSR) and others.
 Several faculty members have recently served as either an editor or associate editor for some of the premier scientific journals in the field.
 Special recognition has come to some of our faculty members as winners of prestigious awards from the American Meteorological Society (AMS) in recognition of outstanding achievement in the field.
-Dr. Daniel Keyser received the Meisinger Award (1989), Dr. Lance Bosart garnered the Jule G. Charney Award (1992) and was the inaugural recipient of the Teaching Excellence Award (2001), while Dr. John Molinari received the Banner I. Miller Award (1999).
+Dr. Daniel Keyser received the Meisinger Award (1989) and the Edward Lorenz Teaching Award (2014), Dr. Lance Bosart garnered the Jule G. Charney Award (1992) and was the inaugural recipient of the Teaching Excellence Award (2001), Dr. John Molinari received the Banner I. Miller Award (1999), and Dr. Robert Fovell won the Edward Lorenz Teaching Award (2012).
 Dr. Bosart, a Distinguised Professor, also is an Affiliate Scientist with the National Center for Atmospheric Research (NCAR) in Boulder, Colorado.